chengharv-pen/comp433_braintotext/project_files/README.md

 # COMP 433 Project Files

-We require that the command `nvidia-smi` works, if using a NVIDIA GPU
+We require that the command `nvidia-smi` works, if using a NVIDIA GPU.

 We also require ~50GB of available storage space to be safe.